MicrosoftDocs/learn/learn-pr/azure/advanced-modeling-patterns-azure-cosmos-db/includes/2-denormalizing-data.md

-In this section, we are going to look at our product table from our relational database and model it for a NoSQL database.
-We are also going to look at the Many to Many relationship our Product table has with ProductTags.
+In this section, we're going to look at our product table from our relational database and model it for a NoSQL database.
+We're also going to look at the Many to Many relationship our Product table has with ProductTags.

 :::image type="content" source="../media/2-product-model.png" alt-text="Diagram that shows the relationship between the product and product tags entities." border="false":::